leandroaugustolelis/leandroaugustolelis/README.md

 ### Hi there,

-- 🔭 I’m currently looking for a job
 - 🌱 I’m currently learning React JS, React Native, node.js, Jest, Spring Boot
 - 👯 I’m looking to collaborate on any project with Javascript stack or VR projects
 - 💬 Linkedin https://www.linkedin.com/in/leandro-lelis-b43495202/